Fair-E-Racing-Alliance/fair-e-racing-alliance.github.io/software/README.md

-Location to uplaod software related files, excel spreadsheets for example.
+Location to upload software related files, excel spreadsheets for example.